ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 $ kubectl apply -k $HOME/k8sprjs/metallb/
 ~~~

-This command will look for a `kustomization.yaml` file in the folder you specify.
+This command automatically looks for a `kustomization.yaml` file in the folder you specify.
 Then, `kubectl` builds the whole deployment output like with the `kustomize` option but, instead of displaying it, `kubectl` takes that YAML and directly applies it on your Kubernetes cluster.
 In this case, the `kubectl` command will return an output like the following.

 ~~~sh
 namespace/metallb-system created